Equinox-M/Olist/README.md

 ### Repository Structure:

-data/: Contains the dataset files.

-scripts/: Includes Python scripts for data preprocessing and analysis.
+SQL_Olist/: Contains the datasets file and the code for creating the tables in SQL as well as the code for queries.

-dashboard/: Contains the Power BI dashboard file.
+Dashboard Report/: Contains the Power BI dashboard report.

-documentation/: Includes project documentation files.

 ### Getting Started: